HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 - `val_check_function(v,nargs)` will check that the value is a function that can be called with the specified number of arguments and call `neko_error()` if not.
 - `neko_error()` will simply return the C `NULL` value.
 This special value will be caught by the virtual machine and will raise an exception.
 Please use the macro instead of `return NULL` so your library will stay compatible if the implementation changes.

-Type checking is actualy very easy to do, simply add the `val_check*` statements at the beginning of your primitive :
+Type checking is actually very easy to do, simply add the `val_check*` statements at the beginning of your primitive :

 ```c
 value myprim( value s, value n ) {